The Mummy: Tomb of the Dragon Emperor: Home media

-Future
+Franchise

 Sequel

 After the film was released, actress Maria Bello stated that another Mummy film will "absolutely" be made and that she had already signed on.
 Actor Luke Ford was signed on for three more films as well.
-However, in 2012, Universal Pictures cancelled the film and was instead working on a reboot, titled The Mummy.
+Universal Pictures later cancelled the film and was instead working on a reboot, titled The Mummy, which was released in 2017.

 On October 12, 2022, Brendan Fraser revealed that he's 'open' to revisit the franchise and said "I don't know how it would work.
 But I'd be open to it if someone came up with the right concept."
 Later, Fraser told Pete Hammond that although he does not know any details about a reboot, he was not against returning.

 On May 11, 2024, Stephen Sommers told The Hollywood Reporter that a new installment "would have to be something really special.
 Of course, I would work with all of those actors again."

-On November 4, 2025, it was reported that a fourth film in the Stephen Sommers series was in development, with Matt Bettinelli-Olpin and Tyler Gillett, and David Coggeshall writing the screenplay.
+On November 4, 2025, it was reported that a fourth film in the Stephen Sommers series was in development, with Matt Bettinelli-Olpin, Tyler Gillett and David Coggeshall writing the screenplay.
 Fraser and Weisz are returning to reprise their roles as Rick O'Connell and Evelyn Carnahan-O'Connell.
+In February 2026, Universal scheduled the film for a release on May 19, 2028, with Fraser and Weisz officially signing on to return.
+In April 2026, the film is given an earlier release date to October 15, 2027.

 Reboot

-On April 4, 2012, Universal announced their plans to reboot the franchise.
-The film was intended to be the first installment of the Dark Universe, simply titled The Mummy, and was released in June 2017.
-However, the film failed both critically and financially, making this the only film installment in a failed Dark Universe.
+A reboot of the franchise, simply titled The Mummy, was released in June 2017 and was intended to be the first installment of the Dark Universe franchise.
+The film failed both critically and financially, resulting in plans for the Dark Universe being scrapped.